MicrosoftDocs/azure-devops-docs/docs/project/search/functional-work-item-search.md

 ::: moniker-end

-By using Work Item Search, you can do the following tasks:
+By using Work Item Search, you can do the following tasks and more.

 |**Search task**  |**Description**  |